NOTE: Blog updated in February 2021 with additional influence marketing examples

 When Dr. Martens, an English footwear and clothing brand, give back to its consumers it sets them up for a rewarding experience in paying CAD$180 or £170 for a pair of boots.

-They have in-store gigs – from free shows, or bringing in barbers to offer free hair cuts, and even tattoo artists to personalize designs on shoes and boots.
+They have in-store gigs – from free shows, or bringing in barbers to offer free haircuts, and even tattoo artists to personalize designs on shoes and boots.

 In their flagship store in Camden, they offer exclusive access to music venues such as their very own Boot Room that can host up to 60 people.

 Their show tattoo service has also become an event.
-DIY Docs Customization tour has become kind of fashion-meets-art mashup when fans get their Docs personalized by artists they’ve been following.
+DIY Docs Customization tour has become a kind of fashion-meets-art mashup when fans get their Docs personalized by artists they’ve been following.

-“Nowadays, commerce is a by-product of engagement.
-The consumer need might not necessarily be about buying a pair of shoes, it might be about a favourite band that hasn’t played for two years playing in a Dr. Martens store and they need to get there.
-It’s about giving them that opportunity so then they buy into the brand while not necessarily having to buy into the product,” – Darren Campbell, Dr. Martens’s chief product and marketing officer told Marketing Week.
+The consumer needs might not necessarily be about buying a pair of shoes, it might be about a favorite band that hasn’t played for two years in a Dr. Martens store, and they need to get there.

-Relate to a Bond
+15 – Relate to a Bond

-This is how Dia & Co became more than a clothing store.
-With its campaign for body positivity and against body-shaming, plus size women have found their voice and identity in Dia & Co’s theCURVYcon event.
+This is how Dia & Co. became more than a clothing store.
+With its campaign for body positivity and against body-shaming, plus-size women have found their voice and identity in Dia & Co’s theCURVYcon event.

 But with theCURVYcon, Dia & Co’s selling point is embracing the curves, promoting confidence and body positivity.